Battle of Munfordville: Battle of Munfordville site

 The entire battlefield is listed in the National Register as the Battle of Munfordville Site.
 This includes the Green River Bridge designed by Albert Fink and built by the Louisville & Nashville Railroad in 1859, Fort Craig, a union-built star shaped wood and earthen fort, a small cemetery at the northern edge of the battlefield, and other buildings existing at the time.

 Smith Monument

 The Colonel Robert A. Smith Monument near the river is part of the battlefield historic site and separately listed as well.
 A monument to Colonel Smith also exists in Dean Cemetery in his home town of Edinburgh, Scotland.

 Unknown Soldier

 The Unknown Confederate Soldier Monument in Horse Cave marks the grave of a Louisiana soldier accidentally killed while clearing timber for the Confederate advance.

 Battlefield Preservation

-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 135 acres of the Munfordville Battlefield.
+The American Battlefield Trust and its partners have acquired and preserved about 135 acres of the Munfordville Battlefield as of mid-2023.